kleidinc/master-neovim-tmux/src/intro/README.md

 If you plan on becoming a master programmer, you will be programming for the majority of your life.
-Even if you move up the career-ladder, you still will have to write code, review code, refactor code.
+Even if you move up the career-ladder, you still will have to write code, review code, refactor code and tinker.
 This will be something you will be doing daily.
+And this is also how you will achieve and keep your mastery.

-Your coding environment is as important as the languages you master.
-Because you will be using it daily for the rest of your life.
+Your programming environment is as important as the languages you master, because you will be using it daily for the rest of your life.

+That's why mastering how to setup, configure, and program your programming environment is as important as the code you will be writing.

-# Touch typing on a split keyboard
+# Touch-typing on a split-keyboard

 The mainstream keyboards are not optimized for programmers.
-That's why you will often see proficient coders using mechanic keyboards and evern split keyboards.
+That's why you will often see proficient coders using mechanical keyboards, and evern split keyboards.

 Your keyboard is your best friend.
 You will be using your keyboard through-out your whole coding career.
 Touch typing is essential.
-Although you can start to work with a mainstream keyboard, I strongly suggest you get a mechanical split keyboard.
+Although you can start working with a mainstream keyboard, I strongly suggest you get a mechanical split keyboard or at least a mechanical one.

 The benefit of mechanical keys is that your fingers, and thus your brain, receives feedback.
 That way you will learn to type faster easier.

-And don't worry, if are not like me, who lives outside in the wilderness, you can choose silent keys with a split keyboard.
+And don't worry, if are not like me, who lives outside in the wilderness, you can choose silent keys with a split keyboard:).
+I love nature, but that's for another time.

 # Switch to Neovim and Tmux

 I have a love-hate relationship with open-source.
 But it has given us amazing development tools as neovim, tmux, and a never-ending influx of usefull plugins and a thriving community around it.

+_The reason why I feel that open-source is broken, is that people, who provide truly useful code, are not adequately rewarded.
+I haven't yet figured out how to fix that, but at least I am now also giving back to the community by writing this book._

 First I switched to Neovim, and then added tmux to my environment, and now I can't even imagine going back to some 'commercial' product.